-- 3.335.
-It is required that the regulatory body establish or adopt regulations and guides which include principles, requirements and associated criteria for emergency preparedness and response (GSR Part 7, paragraph 4.12 [11]). - 3.336.
-The regulations and guides in emergency preparedness and response should cover provisions for: performing a hazard assessment; notification and activation; obtaining off-site support and coordination with off-site authorities; taking necessary emergency response actions on-site and, as relevant, off-site; protecting emergency workers (including for health surveillance, medical follow up, monitoring and controlling their exposure during the response); analysis of an emergency and emergency response; for terminating the emergency; establishing and maintaining adequate infrastructure to support the performance of emergency response actions (e.g. plans, procedures, training and exercise programmes, staffing, equipment, tools, facilities, quality management programme and records keeping).
+3.329316.
+It is required that the regulatory body establish or adopt regulations and guides which include principles, requirements and associated criteria for safety upon which regulatory judgements decisions and actions are based, including for emergency preparedness and response by the authorised party (GSR Part 7, paragraph 4.12 [11]).

+3.330317.
+The regulations and guides in emergency preparedness and response should cover, but are not limited to: provisions for:

+- performing a hazard riskhazard assessment; - timely notification of a nuclear or radiation emergencyand activation to appropriate bodies authorities; - timely activation of necessary emergency response actions on-site and, as relevant, off-site; - provisions for obtaining off-site support and coordination with off-site authorities; - taking timely activation of necessary emergency response actions on site and, as relevant, offsite: - provisions for protecting emergency workers (including for health surveillance, medical follow up, monitoring and controlling their exposure during the response); - analysis of an emergency and emergency response; - provisions for terminating the emergency; and - provisions for establishing and maintaining adequate infrastructure to support the performance of emergency response actions (e.g. plans, procedures, training and exercise programmes, staffing, equipment, tools, facilities, quality management programme and records keeping).